-Please refer to Academic Regulations & Procedures for further details about academic standing and student rights and responsibilities. https://www.yukonu.ca/policies/academic-regulations
+Please refer to Academic Regulations & Procedures for further details about academic standing and student rights and responsibilities.

-ACADEMIC ACCOMMODATION
+ACCESSIBILITY AND ACADEMIC ACCOMMODATION

 Yukon University is committed to providing a positive, supportive, and barrier-free academic environment for all its students.
-Students experiencing barriers to full participation due to a visible or hidden disability (including hearing, vision, mobility, learning disability, mental health, chronic or temporary medical condition), should contact Accessibility Services (https://www.yukonu.ca/student-life/learning-matters/accessibility-services) for resources or to arrange academic accommodations:
+Students experiencing barriers to full participation due to a visible or hidden disability (including hearing, vision, mobility, learning disability, mental health, chronic or temporary medical condition), should contact Accessibility Services for resources or to arrange academic accommodations: access@yukonu.ca.

-access@yukonu.ca.